JuliusStein/todo-flask/README.md

 # todo-flask
-A simple to-do app built and hosted with Flask
+A simple to-do app built and hosted with Flask, with help from [this tutorial](https://www.python-engineer.com/posts/flask-todo-app/).

 To run this application locally, you will need to run the following commands: